hashicorp/consul/website/source/docs/agent/dns.html.markdown

 ## Service Lookups

-A service lookup is is used to query for service providers.
+A service lookup is used to query for service providers.
 Service queries support two lookup methods: standard and strict [RFC 2782](https://tools.ietf.org/html/rfc2782).

 ### Standard Lookup